-The Critical-Cultural Studies side of the Master of Arts program is led by a small, but dynamic faculty who work closely with graduate students as they develop their degree plans and theses.
+The Critical-Cultural Studies track of the M.A. program is led by dynamic faculty who work closely with graduate students as they develop their degree plans, theses, or exams.
 Seminar courses provide students with unique opportunities to engage in critical discussion and cultural debate with faculty and peers.
-Students in this area examine media culture in relation to topics such as cultural history, ideology, race, class, gender, sexuality, audiences/fandom, technocultures, social media, globalization, convergence, and production cultures.
-The Critical-Cultural studies area is designed for students who wish to develop their critical thinking and writing skills with a view to either proceeding to a PhD program or increasing their professional skills.

-The area values and encourages an interdisciplinary approach in course selection.
-As applicable, additional faculty are drawn from outside departments such as English, History, and Women's Studies, as well as from other local media studies programs to serve on students' theses projects.
+The track encourages an interdisciplinary approach in course selection.
+In exceptional cases, additional faculty are drawn from outside departments such as English, History, Journalism, Information Science, and Women's Studies, or complimentary media studies programs to serve on students' theses projects.

 - History of the Documentary